-- Updated Preliminary Assessment: Los Azules Project, December 1, 2010, by Samuel Engineering; and - Informe de Impacto Ambiental: Etapa de Exploración.
+- Informe de Impacto Ambiental: Etapa de Exploración.
 Proyecto Los Azules, by Vector Argentina.
-Abril 2010.
+April 2010, and - Updated Preliminary Assessment: Los Azules Project, December 1, 2010, by Samuel Engineering.

 A third document was presented unbeknownst to us in February of 2012 in San Juan Province, by Minera Andes' team of glacier experts that provided information about aspects of their study.
 We requested this document to Minera Andes several times, as well as to the province of San Juan, but neither has provided the documentation.
 We presume that this presentation should have provided clear evidence that there are indeed ice glaciers present in the project area.
-Further, it is natural to conclude that if there is a team of glacier experts working for some time now in the project area (as the company has indicated) to carry out an inventory and a glacier analysis, it is precisely because there are glaciers present.
+Further, it is natural to conclude that if there is a team of glacier experts working for some time now in the project area (as the company has indicated) to carry out an inventory and a glacier analysis, it is precisely because there are glaciers present at the project site.